petekip/codepipeline-starter-templates/README.md

 ## Contributing

 We welcome contributions to this project.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to add new templates or improve existing ones.
+Your contributions will be available in the CodePipeline Console in a future release.

 ## Security